orbland/contracts/docs/src/src/Orb.sol/contract.Orb.md

 ### _settle

-*Holder might owe more than they have funds available: it means that the holder is foreclosable.
+*Keeper might owe more than they have funds available: it means that the keeper is foreclosable.
-Settlement would transfer all holder funds to the beneficiary, but not more.
+Settlement would transfer all keeper funds to the beneficiary, but not more.
 Does not transfer funds if the creator holds the Orb, but always updates `lastSettlementTime`.
 Should never be called if Orb is owned by the contract.
 Emits `Settlement`.*